Reina de corazones (American TV series): Overview

 A story of a love that must overcome the barrier of memory, where glamorous nightlife and casinos play a prominent role in a plot characterized by mysterious twists and turns, espionage, conspiracy, intrigue, crime, and romance.

 Plot

 Reina Ortíz (Paola Núñez) will suffer an accident that will cause her to forget the last eight years of her life, in which she became the wife of tycoon Víctor de Rosas (Juan Soler), Clara's (Nicole Apollonio) mother and the owner of the most famous bridal atelier in Las Vegas.
 She doesn't even remember the happiest moment of her life; when she fell in love with Nicolás Núñez (Eugenio Siller).
 Now Reina, who feels she doesn't belong to the world of luxury and power, will strive to discover her own truth.

 Meanwhile, Nicolás, who is working for the secret service under a new identity as Javier Bolivar, is seeking revenge after Estefanía Pérez (Catherine Siachoque) made him believe Reina and Víctor were responsible for his unjust imprisonment.

-Entangled in secrets, tricks and deceptions in a double life of gamble under the framework of gold and precious stones trafficking, Nicolás and Reina will fight for the only thing they cannot leave to chance, their love.